ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

     ```

     Ma a livello di sintassi, il termine `>` rende tutto complicato!

+# Una testimonianza importante

+> I've become somewhat infamous about wanting to keep the language [Rust] LL(1) but the fact is that today one can't parse Rust very easily, much less pretty-print (thus auto-format) it, and this is an actual (and fairly frequent) source of problems.
+It's easier to work with than C++, but that's fairly faint praise.
+I lost almost every argument about this, from the **angle brackets for type parameters** [emphasis added] to the pattern-binding ambiguity to the semicolon and brace rules to ... ugh I don't even want to get into it.
+The grammar is not what I wanted.
+Sorry.

+<p style="text-align:right">[Graydon Hoare](https://graydon2.dreamwidth.org/307291.html), creatore del linguaggio Rust.</p>

 # Soluzioni al problema (1/2)

 -   Quando sono stati introdotti i *template* in C++, è stata una [pessima](https://keleshev.com/parsing-ambiguity-type-argument-v-less-than) [scelta](https://stackoverflow.com/questions/7304699/what-are-all-the-syntax-problems-introduced-by-the-usage-of-angle-brackets-in-c) usare come simboli `<` e `>`, perché (1) erano già usati come operatori di confronto, e (2) esistevano già gli operatori `<<` e `>>`.